-There are plenty of benefits for staging a small wedding day.
+There are plenty of benefits for planning a small wedding day.
 Rather than getting lost in a myriad of wedding details during the planning process, having fewer guests narrows the focus and helps to create a more intimate environment.
 In turn, you’re able to direct more energy into celebrating your love and impending partnership.
 Beyond that, there are other aspects such as saving money with fewer guests to spend on or opening up possibilities such as making a destination wedding and other activities more feasible to stage.
 Having a simple wedding with fewer guests also makes for a more relaxed wedding planning timeline—and a more stress-free planning process overall.
 (No need for a wedding planner here!)

 Defining who is significant enough to cut to receive a wedding invitation is key to narrowing down your small wedding guest list.
-Whether they play an important role specifically to you as the bride and groom, narrowing the list isn’t necessarily about exclusivity.
+Whether they play an important role specifically to you as the bride and/or groom, narrowing the list isn’t necessarily about exclusivity.
 It’s about seeking to narrow the focus and magnify those within your life—as an individual or as a couple—who have been key to you in reaching this milestone, whether that be through personal growth and development, support, witness to key events, or whatever else.

 Rather than needing a large hall or similar wedding venue that can accommodate a large crowd of 100 or more, a smaller wedding opens up the possibilities of where your ceremony and festivities can take place.
-Suddenly a backyard wedding is in play because it can fit your entire guest list without overcrowding.
+Suddenly, a backyard wedding is in play because it can fit your entire guest list without overcrowding.
 A low-impact outdoor wedding is now possible too and packing out won’t be such a burden with a smaller wedding party.
 Suddenly, a destination wedding becomes more feasible with fewer guests.

 With a wedding venue checklist, you can choose the location based on what fits your vibe, rather than have it primarily be driven by the numbers game of accommodating a larger crowd.
 Alternatively, you can still go big in terms of venue size.
 Perhaps, fill it however you see fit, playing with a small number of guests in an open space to create an atmosphere more akin to a contemporary art installation.

 Similar to venue choice, a smaller guest list often opens up dining options.
 Places that might not have the capacity to cater to a large wedding may now be available.
 Similarly, approaching favorite restaurants that don’t traditionally offer event catering may now be open to your smaller gathering.

 Another benefit to a smaller wedding plan is that you’ll be paying for fewer people, thus fewer plates.
 This may enable you to save money in the budget overall or to splurge elsewhere.
 It also may mean that you can go gourmet since you’ll be spreading your wedding budget among fewer people, and you can opt for spendier catering than if you were feeding 100 people.
 (Just make sure to book a caterer who does tastings; that way, you can try the food before your wedding—and make sure it’s the right fit for you, your partner, and your guests.)